Babubhai Jashbhai Patel: The Acharya who Upheld the Values of the Sanatana Educational Tradition

 And understand one more thing: in our ancient Gurukulas, whether it was the son of a king, a wealthy businessman, a carpenter, blacksmith, cowherd…all the boys had to shave their head.
 All of them used to wear the same kind of clothes.
 All of them took care of the cattle and worked in the fields.
 They went to the nearby villages, chanted Bhavati Bhikshaam Dehi (O Lady of the House, please give me Bhiksha, food) and took their food.
 In other words, they had to either earn food on their own or accept it as Bhiksha.
 They never took anything from either the king or a businessman or other wealthy people.
 This is the true meaning of the sloka, sahanāvavatu sahanaubhunaktu.

 Given this noble ideal and tradition of our own people, what do you mean when you say, ‘we don’t want the food that our own classmates eat, we want lavish, expensive food?’
 During your student life at least, imbibe the feeling within yourselves that all of you are equal.
 Also, because you have money, try to avoid visiting restaurants.”

 Not a single student replied.
 When I saw their expressions, it became clear that none of them had the moral strength to even utter a word.
 However, it was also clear that this profound philosophy merely remained on the surface but didn’t penetrate their inner core and melt their emotion.

-Ever since the disappearance of the likes of Babubhai Patel, the everyday verifiable reality in our universities can be couched in the other meanings of the word, “Vice.”
-Merriam-Webster dictionary assigns the following meanings:
+Ever since the disappearance of true stalwarts like Babubhai Patel, the verifiable daily reality in our universities can be characterised by the other meanings of the word, “Vice.”
+The Merriam-Webster dictionary assigns the following meanings to it:

 a : moral depravity or corruption